-Is our district required to use the OSDE APP form that is located on the RSA page of the www.ok.gov/sde website?
+Is our district required to use the OSDE APP form that is located on the RSA Website?

 No. The downloadable Academic Progress Plan Document and the K-3 Reading Model guidelines are provided as a convenience to the districts.
 If a district follows the requirements of the law and all portfolio criteria is met, then a district may use their own created form.